-The type of birth control you choose will depend on a variety of factors.
-Dr. Tsyba will help you navigate health concerns, lifestyle needs, and any risk factors so that you have a convenient method, and — more importantly — contraception that works.
+The type of birth control you choose will depend on various factors.
+Dr. Tsyba will help you navigate health concerns, lifestyle needs, and any risk factors to find a convenient method of contraception that works for you.

 Different types of birth control may include: